 Nicole King

-Nicole King is an associate professor of the Department of American Studies, an affiliate professor in the Language, Literacy, and Culture doctoral program, and director of the Orser Center for the Study of Place, Community, and Culture at UMBC.
+Nicole King is a professor in the Department of American Studies, an affiliate professor in the Language, Literacy, and Culture doctoral program, and co-director of the Orser Center for Public Humanities at UMBC.

 Education